-- Increased the number of calls handled from the previous fiscal year of 738,997 to 822,898 (10.20%). - Reduced the abandon rate from the previous fiscal year of 89,243 to 46,425 (47.98%). - Drastically reduce the number of callers receiving a busy signal from the previous fiscal year of 5,076 to 1,126 (77.82%). - Average time/call is 2:55 minutes per call as compared to last year at 3:29 minutes per call.
-(This statistic measures consistency in call handling, the agent's knowledge and ability to answer customer's questions.) - The average speed of answer has consistently improved from 1.9 minutes from the previous fiscal year to 1 minute this fiscal year.
+- Increased the number of calls handled from the previous fiscal year of 822,898 to 849,442 (3.1%). - Reduced the abandon rate from the previous fiscal year of 46,425 to 29,555 (57.1%). - Drastically reduced the number of callers receiving a busy signal from the previous fiscal year of 1,126 to 270. - Average time/call is 2:46 minutes per call (This statistic measures consistency in call handling, the agent's knowledge and ability to answer customer's questions.) - The average speed of answer has consistently improved from one minute the previous fiscal year to thirty-eight seconds this fiscal year.